shreyansh-jain/shreyansh-jain/README.md

 <br/>
 <br/>

 I am a full-stack developer with an experience of ~4 Years in software engineering and building tech products.
-Being a passionate software engineer with a can-do attitude, I got a lot of opportunities to design the system architecture and build over them for numerous startups from scratch.
+Being a passionate software engineer with a can-do attitude I got a lot of opportunities to design the system architecture and build over them for numerous startups from scratch.

 I am born and brought up in Bhilai, India, and completed my bachelor's in engineering at Bhilai Institute of Technology, Durg, India.
-I am a two-time Smart India Hackathon finalist, I built a team with my mentor to participate in this contest, and this gave me an understanding of how building a product in the real world works.
+I am a two-time Smart India Hackathon finalist, I built a team with my mentor to participate in this contest which also gave me an understanding of how building a product in the real world works.

 I joined my current organization when I was still in college as the first software developer and grew up to become the Chief Technology Officer of the company as we grew from 2 people to a 15+ people team.